Durrington High School: Campus

 The school shares a campus with Oak Grove College Special School.
 The building is purpose-built, offering facilities for all subjects, including science labs, technology suites and a music department.
-There is also a large field in which cricket pitches and goal posts are set up, and a MUGA (Multi Use Games Arena) for 6 a-side leagues etc. In addition a large Astro turf was built in 2015 the size of a full hockey pitch with 2 hockey goals and 4 goal posts that are rented out.
-In these constructions a new pavilion was built with a small canteen for year 7 and 8 pupils and 2 new changing rooms.
+There is also a large field in which cricket pitches and goal posts are set up, and a MUGA (Multi Use Games Arena) for 6 a-side leagues etc. An astro turf was built in 2015, the size of a full hockey pitch with two hockey goals and four goal posts, and is rented out.

 Houses

-Durrington High School pupils are divided into six houses: Malala, Turing, Pele, Seacole and Angelou.
-All of these are named after famous people, e.g. Pele: Footballer.
-Year 7s are not included in the house system.
-The purpose of the companies is to allow the younger and older students to bond together.
+All pupils and staff are assigned to one of seven houses, named after modern saints: Acutis, Bakhita, Bernadette, John Paul II, Francis, Romero and Teresa.